scrapjs/contributing/readme.md

 ## Requirements

-* The project is not gist or gibberish, it is workable to some extent
+* The project is not gist or gibberish, it is workable to some extent.
-* Do not put stuff here if it has more than 300 downloads/month in npm, accumulated by all dependent packages
+* Do not put stuff here if it has more than 300 downloads/month in npm, accumulated by all dependent packages.
-* Idea of the project should be clear from sort of readme
+* Idea of the project should be clear from sort of readme.
-* Should not be anonymous
+* Should not be anonymous.
-* TODO What is the politics regarding experiments?
+* TODO What is the policy for experiments?
-* TODO What is the politics regarding websites?
+* TODO What is the policy for websites?
-* FIXME License should be transfered to public domain
+* FIXME License should be transfered to public domain.

 ## See also